philipiaeveline/Flashcard/README.md

 [Philipia eveline](https://github.com/philipiaeveline/Flashcard/tree/ft_models)

 # Description
-This website will allow to post,comment and search urls like your previous projects also you can like or dislike.
+This a website that allows user to login , read and share flashcards of their preferred category.
+The website also allows user to search a single post by article name.
 ##  Live Link
  Click [View Site]()  to visit the site